 The ES capture individual transactions where bribes may be solicited.
 Figure 20 displays the extent to which firms are requested to pay a bribe in order to receive selected public services.
-Businesses may be asked to pay bribes when they request a construction permit, or during meetings with tax officials.
-These two types of transactions are common instances where opportunities for bribery occur.
+Businesses may be asked to pay bribes when they request a construction permit, while trying to secure a government contract, or during meetings with tax officials.
+These three types of transactions are common instances where opportunities for bribery occur.